finance calculator

 FAQs

-A recast keeps your existing interest rate and term but lowers the payment by re-amortizing after a lump-sum principal payment.
-A refinance replaces the loan with a new rate and terms and often has closing costs.
+A recast keeps your existing loan in place—same interest rate and maturity date—but re‑amortizes the balance after a lump‑sum principal payment to produce a lower payment.
+A refinance replaces the loan entirely with a new rate and term, usually with closing costs and full underwriting.

-Will my escrow payment change after a recast?
+Will my escrow payment change when I recast?

 Related calculators